We Fresh

 "We Fresh" is a song recorded by South Korean girl group Kep1er for their third extended play Troubleshooter.
-It was released as the EP's lead single by Wake One Entertainment on October 13, 2022.
+It was released as the EP's lead single by WakeOne on October 13, 2022.

 Background and release

 On September 26, Wake One Entertainment announced Kep1er would be releasing their second extended play titled Troubleshooter on October 13.
 On September 28, the track listing was released with "We Fresh" announced as the lead single.
 On October 7, the highlight medley teaser video was released.
 The music video teasers were released on October 11 and 12.
 The song was released alongside the extended play and its music video on October 13.

 Composition

 "We Fresh" was written and composed by KZ alongside B.O with Nthonius, and Meisobo participating in the composition and arrangement.
 It was described as a dance song with "up-tempo house beat characterized by rock guitar", with lyrics about "achieving anything even if there are difficulties if we are not afraid of challenging ourselves with healthy and bold energy".
 "We Fresh" was composed in the key of C-sharp major, with a tempo of 127 beats per minute.